-Writing Assignment Expectations:
+Reflection Writing Assignment Expectations:

-- Objective: The objectives of the writing assignment is to critically apply concepts, ideas, and procedures to facilitate higher level learning.
-The assignment is designed so students can demonstrate depth of knowledge related to the course content. - Focus: Each assignment is designed to apply knowledge from the chapters and class discussions. - Format: All assignments will be double-spaced.
+- Objective: The objective of these writing assignments is to critically apply concepts, ideas, and procedures to facilitate higher level learning.
+The assignments are designed so students can demonstrate the depth of knowledge related to the course content. - Focus: This assignment is designed to apply knowledge from the chapters and class discussions. - Format: The assignment should be typed and double-spaced.
 Do not include title pages.
 Include your name at the top of each page.
-A minimum of one-inch margins on each side.
-12-point Times New Roman font is preferred.
+A minimum of one inch margins on each side.
+12 point Times New Roman font is preferred.
 Each assignment should have a minimum length of 500 words but is not to exceed 750 words.
-Students will be evaluated according to the attached rubric: Reflective Writing Response Marking Rubric.
+Students will be evaluated according to the attached rubric: Reflective Writing Marking Rubric.

-How to avoid plagiarism
+How to avoid plagiarism?

-The simplest way to avoid plagiarism is to reference any sources properly (using both in-text, parenthetical citations in the body of your assignment and a 'References' page at the end).
+The simplest way to avoid plagiarism is to reference any source properly (using both in-text, parenthetical citations in the body of your assignment and a "References" page at the end.
 While it is commonplace to build upon the knowledge of others, it is necessary to clearly state the sources and foundations of that knowledge.
-Referencing must conform to the APA style outlined in your ENGL110-1 textbook.
+Referencing must conform to the APA referencing formats outlined in your ENGL110-1 texts.